GoodnessJames/GoodnessJames/README.md

 # 👋 Hi there!
-I’m Goodness James, Akoma!
+I’m Goodness James, Akoma.

 ### 🛠 Your go-to for **AI/Data-backed Product Support and UX-focused Design**